 Equitable transition

-It is essential that net zero transitions are carried out fairly: central to this is how the burden of reaching net zero is shared across and within countries.
+It is essential that net zero transitions are carried out fairly.
+Central to this is how the burden of reaching net zero is shared across and within countries.

-Equity is key to ensuring a sense of solidarity, collective ownership and political buy-in, increasing the likelihood of real and impactful climate action.
+Equity is key to ensuring collective ownership and political buy-in, increasing the likelihood of real and impactful climate action.

 Steps to ensuring an equitable transition to net zero

-Different countries will follow different paths to net zero, with each transition reflecting a different mix of priorities and efforts to anchor net zero in the principle of sustainable development.
+Different countries and non-state entities will follow different paths to net zero, with each transition reflecting a different mix of priorities and efforts to anchor net zero in the principle of sustainable development.
 The development of equity guardrails is central to ensuring the co-alignment of the objectives of net zero and economic and environmental objectives that will lead to sustainable development.

 Equity concerns